aerenchyma/ProgramsInformationPeople/_sources/Assignments/ps6.rst

 Problem Set
 -----------

-**NOTE: THIS PROBLEM SET IS CURRENTLY BEING EDITED TO ALIGN WITH OUR COURSE.
-IT WILL BE COMPLETE AND READY FOR WORK BY approx. SATURDAY 1/18, and this message will be removed at that time.**

 Go `HERE to see the Problem Set 6 assignment <https://umich.instructure.com/courses/150918/assignments/231794>`_, where you can find where to edit and submit files for this assignment.

 Note especially for this problem set, since you're getting real live data, we cannot test everything.
 You'll have to both look at our tests and instructions and examine your output to ensure that you have reasonable results.
 We will look at your results and output when we grade the problem set. **As always, we do not grade problem sets that do not run.** Make sure you have no syntax errors!